 Neither do I.

 I think this problem might have been handled (no pun intended) differently.
 Having 100 percent occupancy in Florence in April is rare, but not unheard of.
 I think it’s far more likely that the hotel didn’t have any accommodations in Backes’ room class.
+(Related: How to get a refund from your hotel — even when it doesn’t want to give you one.)

 Even so, some properties have a hospitality suite they can make available to a guest who doesn’t have a working shower.
 My point being, I think Backes may have given up too soon after his shower stopped working.
+(Here’s our guide to resolving your consumer problem.)

 I’ve never heard of a hotel paying a guest after the stay for an amenity that should have come with the room.
 But I suppose it’s possible.

-I’m more concerned with the hotel owner’s statement — as relayed by Backes — that he was lucky that he wasn’t being charged for the shower.
+My advocacy team and I am more concerned with the hotel owner’s statement — as relayed by Backes — that he was lucky that he wasn’t being charged for the shower.
 Backes has filed a complaint with the Florence Tourist Offices and disputed this charge on his credit card, neither of which will probably do much good.

 What do you think he should do?